urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

   built agent.
 The `on-load` arm will process it, convert it to the new version of the state if necessary, and load it back into the state of the agent.

-A `vase` is just a cell of `[type-of-the-noun the-noun]` - it's used extensively for sending data between agents, vanes and ships.
+A `vase` is just a cell of `[type-of-the-noun the-noun]`.
+Most data an agent sends or receives will be encapsulated in a vase.
 A vase is made with the [zapgar](/docs/hoon/reference/rune/zap#-zapgar) (`!>`) rune like `!>(some-data)`, and unpacked with the [zapgal](/docs/hoon/reference/rune/zap#-zapgal) (`!<`) rune like